Tsusei11/smplbroker/README.md

 *   **State Machine-Driven Order Lifecycle:** The order flow is governed by a strict state machine.
 Orders are initialized in a `NEW` state for validation and fund reservation before transitioning to `PENDING` (for limit orders) or `EXECUTED` (for market orders), preventing race conditions and logical transaction flaws.
 *   **Polymorphic Business Logic:** Order execution and commission calculations are handled polymorphically.
 The `execute()` method dynamically applies different commission rates and interacts with different wallet balances (available vs. blocked) based on the specific subclass of the order.
 *   **Decoupled Asset Valuation:** To prevent the logical paradox of trading "money for money", fiat currencies are separated from tradable assets.
-The system uses an associative `Trading Pair` class to link assets with specific currencies and track real-time exchange rates.
+The system uses an associative `TradingPair` class to link assets with specific currencies and track real-time exchange rates.
 *   **Asynchronous Processing:** A scheduled system actor periodically verifies pending limit orders against current market prices to trigger automated executions.

 ## 🛠 Tech Stack